 Newscape is based in Lannion, France, and is renowned for its YesCitiz software, the first mobile community application for 3D city maps.
 These initial photo-textured mobile 3D applications were aimed at the general public, and Newscape subsequently developed B2B solutions for the mobile 3D CAD market, including NST3DCAD.
 This highly specialized technology enables mesh optimization for manipulating heavy, complex models on mobiles or tablets.
 By enabling 3D models to easily leave the engineering department and be used in Virtual Reality, this technology opens up new perspectives: 3D models leave the design studio and are used as genuine communication tools throughout the company.
 The solution, which is independent of the original CAD software, is based on a patented technology that is unique in the world.
 Prestigious customers such as Total, H2X, SMB Offshore and Endel have already adopted NST3DCAD in their product development cycle.

-" The use of the Internet, smart phones and other touchscreen devices is growing, and our customers have a critical need to take full advantage of these new uses, not only in their sales and marketing services, but also for their design and methods office, and even in production.
-Indeed, the visualization of large assemblies on mobile devices is a real challenge, the latter having only limited power.
-Newscape Technologies has met and succeeded in this challenge and has developed totally innovative solutions," said Jacques Delacour, CEO of Optis.
+" The use of the Internet, smart phones and other touch-screen terminals is on the increase, and our customers have a vital need to take full advantage of these new uses, not only in their sales and marketing departments, but also for their design and engineering departments, and right through to production.
+Indeed, visualizing large assemblies on mobile devices is a real challenge, given the limited power of these devices.
+Newscape Technologies has risen to this challenge and developed totally innovative solutions "says Jacques Delacour, Optis CEO.

-" With Optis' solutions, we already know that we can make the most of our technology by putting it at the service of the industry," adds Luc Klaine, project manager for Newscape.
+" With Optis solutions, we already know that we can make the most of our technology by putting it to work for the industry." adds Luc Klaine, Newscape project manager.

-Read more: www.optis-world.com
+Learn more: www.optis-world.com